Each year since its inception, Handel’s “Messiah”,

 The choir is usually accompanied by a professional orchestra, the Sydney Town Hall Grand Organ and soloists.
 Like the first performance in Dublin funds are used for charity and benefit cultural activities and needy causes in the Sydney region.

-For the 80th anniversary of Radio Community Chest Handel’s Messiah, a CD of our composite historical Messiah was created using recordings from 1962 to 2019.
+In 2020 for the 80th anniversary of Radio Community Chest Handel’s Messiah, a CD of our composite historical Messiah was created using recordings from 1962 t0 2019.
 It comes in a folder which also includes a DVD recording of the whole 2020 presentation at a cost of $25.
-Ordering on line will be available soon.
+Ordering online is now available here.

 No hoops or swords please!